Mega Man Star Force 2: Plot

 The game stars a fifth-grade student named Geo Stelar, and his AM-ian partner, Omega-Xis.
-Set approximately two months after the events occurring in the Mega Man Star Force, Geo has adjusted to life with Omega-Xis, and has made many new friends.
+Set approximately two months after the events of Mega Man Star Force, Geo has adjusted to life with Omega-Xis, and has made many new friends.
 At the beginning of the game, Geo is eager to receive a new transfer known as a Star Carrier that he has waited two months for.

 One day, Geo and his friends decide to travel to the technological hub of Wilshire Hills in IFL City, where they witness a new device known as the Star Carrier at work.
 The Star Carrier is able to take radio waves and transform them into material objects, known as Matter Waves.
 While watching a movie, Geo and his friends witness an attack by a mysterious man named Hyde, who partners with an Unidentified Mysterious Animal, or UMA, named Phantom in order to wreak havoc.
 After fusing with Phantom, Hyde becomes Dark Phantom.
-When Dark Phantom is defeated by Mega Man, he flees, and from that point forward becomes one of the game's main antagonists.
+When Dark Phantom is defeated by Mega Man, he flees, and from that point forward becomes one of the game's antagonists.

 Hyde is later revealed to work for Dr. Vega, a mad scientist who is obsessed with reviving the lost continent of Mu.
 She has allied herself with Solo who can wave change into his alter ego Rogue, the last survivor of Mu, and the UMAs to achieve this goal.

 The game is from this point forward presented episodically, following a basic formula: Hyde and his UMA allies target humans that are unsatisfied with their lives, promising them power and influence.
 However, unlike the merge between Geo and Omega-Xis, these humans merge somewhat involuntarily and lose control of their bodies during the conversion.
 Mega Man has to defeat them in order to rescue the human from the enemy UMA's control.